MariuszKaminski/Milestone-Project-1/README.md

 ### New Members Sing up Form
 ![Sign up form desktop version](./assets/img/new_members_sign_in.PNG)

-The purpose of the sign up form is to aid the customers who have made a decision to join the gym to book an introductory session and create their member’s account at the website.
+The purpose of the sign up form is to help the customers who have made a decision to join the gym to book an introductory session and create their member’s account at the website.
 For this reason some basic personal details need to be gathered from the form’s input fields.

 ### Membership/Admission Pricing Table
 ![Pricing table desktop version](./assets/img/membership_pricing.PNG)